 Cannabis Flower – Breaking Down the Components

 Of all the flowers in the world, there is one type that stands out above the rest – the cannabis flower.
-Whether you’ve realized it or not, any marijuana you’ve smoked over the years is actually the flowers of the cannabis plant.
+Whether you’ve realized it or not, any marijuana you’ve smoked over the years is produced by the cannabis plant.

 Cannabis Flower Anatomy